John Scott Jr.: New York Jets

 Scott was hired by the New York Jets, under head coach Todd Bowles, as a defensive quality control coach on February 11, 2015.
 He was promoted to assistant defensive line coach on February 9, 2016.

 Arkansas Razorbacks

 Scott was hired by the Arkansas Razorbacks and head coach Bret Bielema as the new defensive line coach on February 7, 2017, replacing Rory Segrest.
 He remained on staff in 2018.

 South Carolina Gamecocks

 On January 22, 2019, it was announced by head coach Will Muschamp that Scott was hired as the new defensive line coach at the University of South Carolina.
 Under Scott Jr.'s guidance, Javon Kinlaw was named first-team All-SEC by the coaches.

 Penn State Nittany Lions

 On February 8, 2020, Scott was announced as the defensive line coach for the Penn State Nittany Lions and head coach James Franklin.

 Detroit Lions

 The Detroit Lions hired Scott as their defensive line coach on February 27, 2023.

+Syracuse Orange

+The Syracuse Orange hired Scott as their assistant head coach, co-defensive coordinator, and defensive line coach on December 23, 2025.